Mauricio Lomelin

 # - ${ZSH_NAME} is only set if the script is running under zsh.

-# - Test condition using single brackets for portability.
+# - Use single brackets and `printf` for portability.

 if [ -z "${ZSH_NAME}" ] ; then